harvester/docs/versioned_docs/version-v1.1/install/harvester-configuration.md

 #### Definition

 Configure network interfaces for the host machine.
-Each key-value pair represents a network interface.
-The key name becomes the network name, and the values are configurations for each network.
 Valid configuration fields are:

 - `method`: Method to assign an IP to this network.
 The following are supported:
     - `static`: Manually assign an IP and gateway.